openeuropa/oe_authentication/README.md

 In order to enable the module in your project run:

 ```
-$ ./vendor/bin/drush en oe_auth
+$ ./vendor/bin/drush en oe_authentication
 ```

 ## Development

-The OpenEuropa Auth project contains all the necessary code and tools for an effective development process, such as:
+The OpenEuropa Authentication project contains all the necessary code and tools for an effective development process, such as:

 - All PHP development dependencies (Drupal core included) are required by [composer.json](composer.json)